-The Company has a group-wide Code of Conduct.
 Compliance with the Code of Conduct and associated policies, guidelines and procedures is a requirement for all employees, Directors and contractors of the Group.
-The Code of Conduct is founded on the Company's values, and describes the behaviours expected from all employees, Directors and contractors, including the maintenance of ethical standards, honesty, teamwork, fairness, courtesy and integrity.

-The Code of Conduct includes, among other things, references to specific policies regarding money laundering, corruption, bribery, bullying and harassment, equal opportunity in the workplace, insider trading, whistleblowing, conflicts of interest and restrictions on the use of the Group's gambling products.
+The Code of Conduct is supported by other specific policies regarding money laundering, fraud, bribery and corruption, bullying and harassment, equal opportunity in the workplace, insider trading, whistleblowing, conflicts of interest and restrictions on the use of the Group's gambling products.

 The Code of Conduct and relevant policies are included in the Group's induction program, with annual refresher training and compliance awareness conducted across the Group.
+The Company has established an Ethics Panel comprising executives and the Group's independent whistleblower service provider to administer the Group's conduct policies.